opeeyum/django-book/en/chapter02.rst

 .. admonition:: Django and Python 3.X:

-    Django 1.4 will drop our support for Python 2.4, establishing a minimum requirement of 2.5.
+    Django 1.4 will drop support for Python 2.4, establishing a minimum requirement of  2.5.

     Django 1.5 will then drop Python 2.5 support, setting the minimum at 2.6.
-Additionally, Django 1.5 will begin the process of porting the codebase, and will -- through the 2/3 compatibility features in Python 2.6 and 2.7 -- experimentally support Python 3 (we hope to be targeting up to Python 3.3, which is expected to be released in roughly the same time frame as Django 1.5).
+    Additionally, Django 1.5 will begin the process of porting the codebase, and will experimentally support Python 3, through the 2/3 compatibility features in Python 2.6 and 2.7.
+From
     https://www.djangoproject.com/weblog/2012/mar/13/py3k/

     If you're new to Python and are wondering whether to learn Python 2.x or